 Unlike the Roth IRA, there is virtually no income limitation in a LIRP, and there are no earned income restrictions.
 This suggests high-income individuals can also take part in the LIRP strategy.

-In this article, we will take a broader look into the LIRP to offer evidence of why using a life insurance retirement plan is a sound strategy that anyone may want to consider.
+In this article, we will take a broader look into the LIRP.
+We’ll explain why using a life insurance retirement plan is a sound strategy that anyone may want to consider.

 IN THIS ARTICLE: